ssfsx17/ffpnp/Jobs/JobDetails/BlueMage.md

 - Dark Spark (27 MP) (single) - Attempt to cut the target's experience level in half.
 Attributes are not affected.
 - Hyper Mighty Guard (99 MP, 10 AP) (multi) - Causes Protect, Shell, Float, Haste, Regen, and Reraise statuses (20).
 - Level 3 Flare (18 MP) (special) - Attempt to do the Flare effect on enemies whose level is a multiple of 3.
+- Level 4 Graviga (9 MP) (special) - Attempt to do the Graviga effect on enemies whose level is a multiple of 4.
 - Level 5 Death (22 MP) (special) - Attempt to instantly kill enemies whose level is a multiple of 5.